devcorpio/refactoring/README.md

 * Code without refactor in chapter_01
 * Code refactored in chapter_01_refactor

+### chapter 02, 03, 04, 05

+Amazing theoretical concepts and tips to learn

 ### chapter 06

 You can see code in chapter_06-Composing_Methods folder, in that chapter I learned techniques like: